Apple design chief Jony Ive, Steve Jobs' confidant, to leave and start own firm

 Since 2012, Ive had overseen design for both hardware and software at Apple, roles that had previously been separate.
 Apple said Thursday that the roles would again be split, with design team leaders Evans Hankey taking over as vice president of industrial design and Alan Dye becoming vice president of human interface design.

-Both will report to Chief Operating Officer Jeff Williams, who in addition to overseeing Apple’s supply chain also oversaw the development and introduction of the Apple Watch, Apple’s first major new hardware platform since the iPhone.
+Both will report to Chief Operating Officer Jeff Williams, who in addition to overseeing Apple’s supply chain also oversaw the development and introduction of the Apple Watch, Apple’s first major new hardware platform since the iPad.

+Jobs was known to deeply involve himself in Apple’s design process, often visiting Apple’s design studios on a daily basis to offer feedback on Ive’s work.
+Ive reports directly to Cook, but Cook never involved himself to the same extent as Ive.

+“Tim is not going to be the one who looks and criticizes design the same way that Steve would have,” Bajarin said.

 Reporting by Stephen Nellis in San Francisco; Additional reporting by Supantha Mukherjee in Bengaluru; Editing by Shounak Dasgupta and Lisa Shumaker